Leperchedesu/Notes_Secu/Misc_Tips/Misc_Tips.md

-## Find the meaning of unknows error codes with certutil:
+## Find the meaning of unknown error codes with certutil:
 `Certutil -error <error_id>`

 ## Access HTTPS proxy with proxychains: